carnager/rofi-pass/README.md

 UserName: MyUser
 URL: http://my.url.foo
 ```
 * Auto Typing of more than one field.
-This expects a CustomOrder field in password file:
+This expects a CustomOrder field in password file. (name of the field can be changed in config file - same for URL and Username)
 ```
 foobarmysecurepassword
 ---